ShivaScripts/Rupee-Root/README.md

 ### 🤝 Collaboration & Social

+* **Real-Time Group Chat:** A fully integrated chat system powered by **WebSockets (STOMP)** allows group members to discuss expenses instantly.
+Messages are persisted in the database, ensuring history is never lost.
 * **Debt Settlement:** Simplify group debts using a **Greedy Algorithm** that minimizes the number of transactions required to settle dues among multiple people.
-* **Real-Time Group Chat:** Discuss expenses with your group members in real-time using integrated WebSockets (STOMP).
+* **Group Management:** Create and manage expense groups to track shared spending easily.

 ### 🛠 Advanced Tools